Home » Remote Work » What Do I Need to Work Remotely?

 We will start with the most obvious: you need a reliable internet connection to cope with video conference calls.

-Depending on your role, you might need to download and upload files, so fast speeds will be required to keep yourself productive.
+Depending on your role, you might need to download and upload files, so fast speeds are required to keep you productive.
 Spend time researching the best internet speeds in your area.

 Ask friends and work colleagues for their recommendations.
 When speaking with the internet service provider, ask for the expected upload and download speed.